cmikedev/rock-paper-scissors/README.md

 # Rock Paper Scissors
-The Sudoku website is a user-interactive, JavaScript-based Sudoku puzzle game based on the classic 9x9 board.
-The intention of this [site](https://cmikedev.github.io/sudoku/) is to provide users with a simple, intuitive gameboard based on their expectations of what a Sudoku puzzle is.
+The Sudoku website is a user-interactive, JavaScript game based on the classic Rock Paper Scissors.
+The intention of this [site](https://cmikedev.github.io/rock-paper-scissors/) is to provide users with a simple, intuitive intuitive interface based on their expectations of what a Rock Paper Scissors game is.
 ____